mattroumaya/surveymonkey/README.md

 -   Collector and recipient information can be retrieved.

 This is confirmed to work for paid plans at the Advantage and Premier levels.
-Unconfirmed if standard & basic (free) plans are granted sufficient API access.
+As of March 2022, it appears that standard & basic (free) plans are granted API access with some limitations.
+Please feel free to open an issue or submit a PR to update documentation if permissions change, or if you have specific insight about API access based on type of account.

 **What’s missing:** Some uncommon question types may not yet be accounted for.
 E.g., image or upload question types are untested.